-- b.a.
-Involveingd legal counsel as appropriate, especially in potentially fraudulent or abusive transactions - c.b.Took Taking appropriate action to resolve substantial concerns2 with the appraisal, appraised value or other terms of the transaction including one or more of the following: (Such as documenting concerns were shared with the donor, seeking an independent additional substantiation of value, withdrawing from the transaction prior to closing, asking to see the landowner's appraisal prior to closing, documenting the board's decision to proceed with the transaction and/or with signing the Form 8283, refusing to sign the Form 8283 c.Signed the Form 8283 only when a gift was received
+- a.
+Involving legal counsel as appropriate - b.
+Taking appropriate action including one or more of the following: documenting concerns were shared with the donor, seeking an independent substantiation of value, withdrawing from the transaction prior to closing, asking to see the landowner's appraisal prior to closing, documenting the board's decision to proceed with the transaction and/or with signing the Form 8283, refusing to sign the Form 8283 - c.
+Signed the Form 8283 only when a gift was received

-([?]If the title investigation or other documentation shows the property has been held for a short period, the landowner appears to have inflated expectations for the value of the donation, the appraised valued does not appear defensible in light of the land trust's knowledge of local land values, the appraisal appears to contain unjustified extraordinary assumptions, the appraised value is significantly in excess of the donor's cost or adjusted basis [if recent].)
+(2If the title investigation or other documentation shows the property has been held for a short period, the landowner appears to have inflated expectations for the value of the donation, the appraised valued does not appear defensible in light of the land trust's knowledge of local land values, the appraisal appears to contain unjustified extraordinary assumptions, the appraised value is significantly in excess of the donor's cost or adjusted basis [if recent].)